Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: The main results

-In the setting of these theorems, the case when $\mu_0^-$ and $\mu_0^+$ have the same support is most interesting.
-In fact, if they do not, it is much easier to prove the theorems just by using the continuity of length function in hyperbolic manifolds and the fact that ending lamination for a simply degenerate end is uniquely determined.
+In the setting of these two theorems above, the case when $\mu_0^-$ and $\mu_0^+$ have the same support is most interesting.
+In fact, if they do not, it is much easier to prove the theorems just by using the continuity of length function in hyperbolic manifolds and the fact that on the ending lamination of an end $e$ of the non-cuspidal part is maximal on a frontier component of a relative compact core facing $e$.
 Also the assumption that $\mu^-_0$ and $\mu^+_0$ are not simple closed curves is essential.
 In the case when $\mu^-$ and $\mu^+$ share simple closed curves, the construction of Anderson-Canary \cite{AC} gives an example of convergent sequence.
-Still, we can show the following theorem. \begin{theorem} Let $\mu^-$ and $\mu^+$ be two measured laminations on $S$ such that the components shared by $|\mu^-|$ and $|\mu^+|$ are all simple closed curves, which we denote by $c_1, \dots , c_r$.
-Suppose that at least one of $c_1, \dots , c_r$ lies on the boundary of the minimal supporting surface of a component of either $\mu^-$ or $\mu^+$.
-Then for every $\{m_i\}$ converging to $[\mu^-]$ and $\{n_i\}$ converging to $[\mu^+]$ in the Thurston compactification of the Teichm\"{u}ller space, the sequence $\{qf(m_i,n_i)\} \subset QF(S)$ diverges in $AH(S)$. \end{theorem}
+Still, we can show the following theorem. \begin{theorem} Let $\mu^-$ and $\mu^+$ be two measured laminations on $S$ such that the components shared by $|\mu^-|$ and $|\mu^+|$ are all simple closed curves or there are no components shared by $|\mu^-|$ and $|\mu^+|$.
+Suppose that either \begin{enumerate} \item there is a boundary component of the minimal supporting surface of a non-simple closed curve component of $\mu^+$ which is contained in $|\mu^-|$ up to isotopy, or \item there is a boundary component of the minimal supporting surface of a non-simple closed curve component of $\mu^-$ which is contained in $|\mu^+|$ up to isotopy. \end{enumerate} Then for every $\{m_i \in \teich(S)\}$ converging to $[\mu^-]$ and $\{n_i \in \teich(S)\}$ converging to $[\mu^+]$ in the Thurston compactification of the Teichm\"{u}ller space, the sequence $\{qf(m_i,n_i)\} \subset QF(S)$ diverges in $AH(S)$. \end{theorem}

-In the case when none of $c_1, \dots , c_r$ lies on the boundary of minimal supporting surface of a component of $\mu^-$ or $\mu^+$, we need to take into accounts the weights on $c_1, \dots , c_r$, as was done in Ito \cite{Ito} in the case of once-punctured torus groups.
+In the case when a simple closed curve component of $|\mu^+|$ which does not lie on the boundary of minimal supporting surface of non-simple closed curve component, up to isotopy, is shared by $|\mu^-|$ as the same kind of component, we need to take into accounts the weights on $c_1, \dots , c_r$, as was done in Ito \cite{Ito} in the case of once-punctured torus groups.